AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Import and editing.md

     **Note:** Dubbing differs from music in that dubbing supports speed adjustment whereas music does not.
 For example, a video is played at twice the speed.
 In this case, the dubbing is also played at twice the speed, but the music is played at the normal speed.

--   **Sound effect**
+-   Sound effect

-    The short video SDK allows you to add sound effects to each audio stream and provides various sound effects such as lolita, uncle, reverberation, and echo.
+    The short video SDK allows you to add voice effects to each audio stream and provides various voice effects such as lolita, uncle, reverberation, and echo.

-    AliyunAudioEffectType indicates a sound effect type.
-The weight parameter specifies the weight of the sound effect.
+    AliyunAudioEffectType indicates a voice effect type.
+The weight parameter specifies the weight of the voice effect.
 Valid values: 0 to 100.
 The stream ID of a music stream is stored in the effectVid property of AliyunEffectMusic.
 The stream ID of an MV stream is stored in the audioEffectVid property of AliyunEffectMV.
 The stream ID of a main stream is stored in the streamId property of AliyunClip.
+The following table describes the actions that are supported by AliyunAudioEffectType.

     |Action|Sample code|
     |------|-----------|
-    |Set the sound effect of a single stream.|    ```
+    |Set the voice effect of a single stream.|    ```
   - (int)setAudioEffect:(AliyunAudioEffectType)type weight:(int)weight streamId:(int)streamId;
     ``` |
-    |Remove the sound effect of a single stream.|Sound effects can be overlaid.
-To switch to a new sound effect, you must remove the existing sound effect.
+    |Remove the voice effect of a single stream.|Voice effects can be overlaid.
+To switch to a new voice effect, you must remove the existing voice effect.

     ```
 - (int)removeAudioEffect:(AliyunAudioEffectType)type streamId:(int)streamId;
     ``` |
-    |Set the sound effect of main streams.|In addition to the sound effect of a single stream, the short video SDK allows you to set the sound effect of main streams.
+    |Set the voice effect of main streams.|In addition to the voice effect of a single stream, the short video SDK allows you to set the voice effect of main streams.

     ```
 - (int)setMainStreamsAudioEffect:(AliyunAudioEffectType)type weight:(int)weight;
     ``` |
-    |Remove the sound effect of main streams.|    ```
+    |Remove the voice effect of main streams.|    ```
 - (int)removeMainStreamsAudioEffect:(AliyunAudioEffectType)type;
     ``` |

--   **Other audio settings**
+-   Other audio settings

     |Action|Sample code|
     |------|-----------|
-    |Mute audio.|    ```
+    |Mute an audio stream.|    ```
 - (int)setMute:(BOOL)mute;
     ``` |
     |Set the volume.|Default value: 100.
 If the volume parameter is set to a value greater than 100, the sound may be distorted.
 We recommend that you set the volume parameter to a value in the range of 0 to 100.